TRIQS/dft_tools/doc/guide/conv_vasp.rst

 with the indices corresponding to the site position in the POSCAR file;
 `<shells>` specifies local states (see below);
 `<projector type>` chooses a particular type of the local basis function.
 The recommended projector type is `Pr 2`.
+The formalism for this type of projectors is presented in
+`M. Schüler et al. 2018 J. Phys.: Condens.
+Matter 30 475901 <https://doi.org/10.1088/1361-648X/aae80a>`_.

 The allowed labels of the local states defined in terms of cubic harmonics are: